New weather stations support climate smart farming

 This initiative is especially important given the mixed topography of the Indigo region and its varying micro-climates.
 Farmers in the cluster areas will have remote access to detailed weather data to inform and improve their daily operational decision-making, farm efficiency and risk management.
 Historic data can also be accessed to inform future farm and seasonal planning.

-The grant funding will fully fund the installation of two strategically located weather stations (including 80cm soil probes) linked the TAFCO Cropx/GreenBrain online platform, run two onsite launch on-farm events and two post-installation evaluation webinars.
+The grant funding will fully fund the installation of two strategically located weather stations (including 80cm soil probes) linked to the TAFCO Cropx/GreenBrain online platform, run two on-farm launch events and two post-installation evaluation webinars.

 This project is supported by the Australian Government through funding from the Natural Heritage Trust under the Climate-Smart Agriculture Program and delivered for North East CMA.